srini-555/coding-interview/docs/solution-patterns/2_Pointers.md

 ### Neighbor pointers
 - Concepts
-   - 2 pointers next to each other and move together from one end to another.
+   - 2 pointers next to each other and move in the same pace from one end to another.

 ### Constant distance pointer
 - Concepts
-   - 2 pointers keep a constant distance and move together from one end to another.
+   - 2 pointers keep a constant distance and move in the same pace from one end to another.
 - Problems can use this patterns
    - Get the Nth node from the tail of a linked list.